EllyPirelly/cf-chat-app/README.md

 - `expo whoami` will check the currently logged-in account
 - `npm start` or `expo start` will start the project (the Metro Bundler)
 ![Screenshot of Metro Bundler](/assets/screenshots//screenshot-metro-bundler.png)
-- on MAC, you don't need the "full" XCode version and can hit `n`
+- on MAC, you do NOT need the "full" XCode version to start the Android or iOS simulator and can hit `n`
 - then open your iPhone
 - open the Expo Go App
 - open the project, this will start the building of files